GonzaloHirsch/gonzalohirsch.com/content/blog/hackathon-success-tips-and-tricks-for-improving-your-performance.md

 ---
+dqid: 'hackathon-success-tips'
 title: 'Hackathon tips and tricks for success | Gonzalo Hirsch'
-description: "Learn tips and tricks to enhance your hackathon performance.
+description: 'Learn tips and tricks to enhance your hackathon performance.
 Gain insights on team formation, idea identification, and project presentation.
-Prepare for the challenge and succeed."
+Prepare for the challenge and succeed.'
 headline: 'Hackathon success: Tips and tricks for improving your performance'
-excerpt: "Learn tips and tricks to enhance your hackathon performance.
+excerpt: 'Learn tips and tricks to enhance your hackathon performance.
 Gain insights on team formation, idea identification, and project presentation.
-Prepare for the challenge and succeed."
+Prepare for the challenge and succeed.'
 date: '2023-03-04T12:00:00'
 dateUpdated: ''
 author: 'Gonzalo Hirsch'
 authorUrl: 'https://www.linkedin.com/in/gonzalo-hirsch/'
 socialImage:
   src: '/img/blog--hackathon-success-tips-and-tricks-for-improving-your-performance.webp'
   mime: 'webp'
   alt: 'Illustration with the text "Hackathon tips and tricks for a successful team"'
   width: 1200
   height: 630
 faq:
   - question: 'What is a hackathon?'
     answer: 'Hackathons are competitions where teams engage in speed and collaborative engineering for 24 to 48 hours.
 These competitions come in different flavors; a hackathon can be short (24 to 48 hours) or long-term (2 to 3 weeks), idea or prototype-oriented, and game or technology-based.
 A hackathon is usually hosted by a company or an educational organization, targeting a specific demographic (i.e., students, recent grads, experienced programmers), offering prizes, and proposing a panel of judges for different stages of the competition.'
 # tags: []
 ---